-The Hub is explicitly built around principles of equality, diversity, inclusion, and transparency.
+The Hub is explicitly built around principles of equality, diversity, inclusion, sustainability, and transparency.
 Over 100 staff from twelve institutions are engaged in the project, including early career researchers, established academics, and a team of operational staff.
 Partner organisations include community groups and local charities, global non-profits, government ministries and municipal departments, and utilities companies.

 - Maximising the real-world impact of research;